hdbookie/hdbookie/README.md

 - 👋 Hi, I’m @hdbookie
 - 👀 I’m interested in health, tech, mindset, anything that can streamline my programming experience.
-- 🌱 I’m currently learning python and django
+- 🌱 I’m currently learning python and django, while dabbling in frontend languages as well
 - 💞️ I’m looking to collaborate on projects that I can learn a lot from and fast
 - 📫 How to reach me shoot me an email at hdbooks15@gmail.com